As a community, we can fight this disease together

 Coronavirus, and Covid-19, the illness it causes, is a respiratory disease that spreads rapidly.
 People may be sick with the virus for 1-14 days before developing symptoms.

 Symptoms of Covid-19 include fever, fatigue, and signs of respiratory illness, such as cough or shortness of breath.
 If you have these symptoms or if you’ve had direct contact with someone who has tested positive for the coronavirus, you may use our assessment tool to determine your risk.

 If you suspect you have been exposed or are not feeling well, please contact your primary care provider.
-Stay home.
-Do not go to a community testing site or emergency room first.
+You can seek out a community testing site.
 Do not go to work, the store or other public places.

 There’s currently no vaccine to prevent coronavirus disease (COVID-19).
 Protect yourself by washing your hands frequently, avoiding touching your face, and avoiding close contact with people who are unwell.